punch-mission/punchbowl/docs/pipeline/level1/pointing.rst

 We select many asterisms of stars and simultaneously adjust the pointing parameters (CROTA, CRVAL1, CRVAL2, platescale, and PV values) to match the catalog expected position to the extracted position of stars in the image.
-The algorithms executes many of these fitting steps and then takes the median of each parameter as the average world coordinate system to adopt.
+The algorithms execute many of these fitting steps and then take the median of each parameter as the average world coordinate system to adopt.

 Applying correction